ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 ```

 as command to drop into a shell.
+To drop out of the shell type `ctrl+D` or use `exit`.

-By default $SHELL is used but you can also select the shell via an argument to `interactive`.
+By default `$SHELL` is used but you can also select the shell via an argument to `interactive`.
-Note that the chosen shell needs to support `-i /dev/tty` as arguments (dash, bash, and zsh do).
+Note that the chosen shell needs to support `-i /dev/tty` as arguments.
+The shells `dash`, `bash`, and `zsh` are known to work, `fish` only executes commands
+after you dropped out of the shell.